jmmb/www.milesisland.net/about.md

 ---

 **Miles Island** is a music project from Minneapolis songwriter and multi-instrumentalist Jim Bjorklun.
-Its sound evokes the solitary winters and hazy summers of Minnesota.
+The sound evokes the solitary winters and hazy summers of Minnesota.

 It began years earlier, when Jim was living on a lake and playing in various